 Parents need to help their children form a culture of using phones early (Photo: Freepik).

-Parents should help their children learn to clearly define their purpose before they start "surfing" their phones, determine both when and how to use them, and avoid using them too much just to feel relieved.
-To reduce the feeling of "craving" to use the phone, reduce the need to constantly check the phone, parents and children need to set clear rules of conduct to follow together.
+Parents should help their children learn to clearly define their purpose before they start "surfing" their phones, determine both the time and how to use them, and avoid using them too much just to feel relieved.
+To reduce the feeling of "craving" to use the phone and reduce the need to constantly check the phone, parents and children need to set clear rules of conduct to follow together.

 For example, when children are having a meal with their family, they will leave their phones in another room, or put them on silent mode.
 They will wait until the meal is over to check their phones.

-If your child is in the middle of a conversation and needs to show attention, but suddenly remembers something to do on the phone, he or she will write it down in a notebook to remember and deal with after the conversation ends.
+If your child is in the middle of a conversation that requires attention, but suddenly remembers something to do on the phone, he or she will write it down in a notebook to remember and deal with after the conversation is over.

 If I really need to use my phone during a conversation, I will quickly explain to the other person what I need to do urgently, so they can sympathize and feel respected.